TusharKapase/WELCOME/README.md

 <br>
 we hope you find your visit insightful and enjoyable.
 Feel free to browse around, ask questions, and engage with our community.
 <br>
-Thank you for dropping by—we appreciate your interest in what we're working on!
+Thank you for dropping by — we appreciate your interest in what we're working on!